ghapsara/guruhhapsara.dev/src/content/2022-08-29-elasticsearch-disaster-recovery-mode/index.md

 We kicked start a test cluster with volumes created from the snapshots we took from our data nodes a few days back before.
 We began to bootstrap a cluster from one of data nodes.

 The cool thing about elasticsearch is that a node can have multiple roles so we can have a node that acts as data and master nodes all together.
-This allowed us to have an instant look to verify whether we could rescue our data.
+This allowed us to have an instant look to verify whether we could save our data.

 We updated the `elasticsearch.yml` configuration to repurpose the node as a master.